Posted on February 21st, 2017

 The symptoms, which typically accompany a form of cancer caused by asbestos exposure may not seem very distressing in the beginning, hence why the majority of people who are going to be diagnosed with a serious disease tend to thoughtlessly dismiss the initial signs or attribute them to a common respiratory condition such as bronchitis, asthma or pneumonia.
 Nevertheless, the severity of these symptoms will only continue to increase within the following months and regrettably, a lot of people find out they are suffering from lung cancer or mesothelioma when cancer is considerably advanced.
 As the disease progresses, the number of effective and safe treatment options becomes lower.

 Over 75 occupational groups have been exposed to tremendous concentrations of asbestos in the workplace throughout the last century.
-If you had a job in one of the industries below, you should not postpone getting screened for the presence of asbestos fibers in you lungs, especially if you already have symptoms, as the risk of contamination is the highest for employees who worked in the following trades:
+Annually, over 12.000 people lose their lives over asbestos-related diseases in the U.S. If you had a job in one of the industries below, you should not postpone getting screened for the presence of asbestos fibers in your lungs, especially if you already have symptoms, as the risk of contamination is the highest for employees who worked in the following trades:

 We are aware that, considering the low prevalence of cancer caused by exposure to asbestos, the number of medical experts is not very high.
 Nevertheless, you can still find the best specialists in asbestos disease in your area by accessing online resources which provide you with essential information regarding your potential oncologist, from their primary areas of expertise to how many years of medical experience they have.
 All you have to do is enter your ZIP code and you will be shown a list of all specialists who currently practice in your state.